slickqa/slick-import/README.md

 Install
 -------

-To install, you'll need python 2.7, virtualenv, and pip.
+To install, you'll need python 2.7, and pip.
 You should have python development files, a compiler, and for speed libyaml with it's development files.

-simply check out this code and run

-    virtualenv virt-python
-    virt-python/bin/pip install -r requirements.txt
+Run

+    sudo pip install slickqa-slick-import

 Usage
 -----